ardev462/url_introspector/README.md

 - Plain text URL (no link)
     - Select the whole URL and choose the corresponding option in the context menu.
 If the selected text is not a valid URL you will see an error message.

+## Licensing
+*URL Introspector* has been released as open source under the terms of the MIT license.
+The source code has been uploaded to GitHub and is available here: https://github.com/ardev462/url_introspector

-## Building
+## Building the extension
+*URL Introspector* is available via the Chrome web store so there is no explicit need to build anything unless you wish to tinker.

 The extension itself is written in TypeScript.
 To run it in Chrome, this needs to be compiled into JavaScript.
 The steps to do this are as follows:
-- Install Node.js on your PC - this is required for the build process
+- Install *Node.js* on your PC - this is required for the build process
 - Check out the GitHub project from https://github.com/ardev462/url_introspector.git
-- cd to root directory
+- cd to the root directory
 - run the following commands in a terminal
   - npm install
   - npm run build

-The build process should be OS agnostic.
+The build process should work in any operating system.
 The resulting dist/ folder will contain the chrome extension in exploded form.
-This can be run as an 'unpacked' extension in Chrome if you turn on developer mode and point it at this folder.
+This can be run as an 'unpacked' extension in Chrome if you turn on developer mode and point it at the dist/ folder.